At a glance: Test ad network integration using marketer apps.

 - Whether or not the app is live, it must be in the marketer's AppsFlyer account

 Open your AppsFlyer Dashboard.
 In the App search screen, enter the marketer's app ID:

 Android - com.example.app

 Once the green tick appears in the input field, click on the blue arrow.
 Clicking the arrow opens the app's dashboard.

 Testing live apps

-In the app's dashboard, click on Integrated partners in the left-hand side menu.
+In the AppsFlyer dashboard for your app, from the side menu, select, Active integrations.
 Choose your ad network and click on Attribution link.

 If the options under Attribution link are grayed out, ask the marketer to enable ad network permissions.
 The required permissions are Allow to configure integration and Allow to configure in-app events postbacks.

 Alternatively, you can ask the marketer to provide you with the attribution link.